jovotech/jovo-framework/docs/configuration/project-structure.md

 # Project Structure

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/project-structure

 In this section, you will learn more about the project structure of a Jovo Voice App.

 * [Overview](#overview)